 Near the end of the 14th century, a Cistercian abbot ordered the construction of a Gothic church, The Cemetery Church of All Saints, on the grounds of the existing cemetery.
 During the church’s construction, tens of thousands of bones were carefully removed from their original burial sites.
 The abbot required that there be sufficient space for these bones to be newly laid to rest on the lower floor of The Cemetery Church.
 This charnel house, or burial vault for human skeletal remains, is now known as the Sedlec Ossuary.

 Thousands more were buried in the vault in 1421 when Hussite troops conquered the city of Kutná Hora, burnt the monastery, and damaged the church and cemetery.

 According to a popular legend, the King of Bohemia sent the abbot of the monastery to the Holy Land in 1278.
 When the abbot returned, he brought with him a handful of dirt from Golgotha, the ancient site where Jesus was crucified.
 When word of this pious act spread, the cemetery became a coveted burial site.

-Another legend holds that in the 15th century, a partially blind monk piled bones in the four main bell-shaped mounds that remain in the four corners of the ossuary today.
+Another legend holds that in the 15th century, a partially blind monk piled bones in the four main bell-shaped mounds that remain in the four corners of the Church of Bones.
 Once his work was completed, he miraculously regained his eyesight.

 Bones As Art